bothlab/miniscope-adapters/PartsList.md

 There is however no reason for the regular ⌀1.1mm cable not to work just as well for this application.

 ### Notes on the SMA/Harwin connectors
-In order to connect the Miniscope DAQ box to the Doric Lenses commutator, you need at least the SMA-to-Harwin adaptor circuit board with a female Harwin plug and male SMA connector as well as one of the Coax-to-Harwin options (with female Harwin connector as well).
+In order to connect the Miniscope DAQ box to the Doric Lenses commutator, you need at least the SMA-to-Harwin adapter circuit board with a female Harwin plug and male SMA connector as well as one of the Coax-to-Harwin options (with female Harwin connector as well).
 Since the Miniscopes will be connected directly to Harwin connectors, you will also need the male Harwin connector on an SMA-to-Harwin board in order to still be able to use the Miniscopes without a commutator for testing.